pschaus/book_lepl1402/source/part1.rst

     System.out.println(weapon.getMagicDamage());

 The answer is no!
 Rule 3 is only applied to methods that are defined in a class *and* in the superclass.
 This is not the case for "getMagicDamage" because it only exists in "MagicSword".

-In this case, the Java compiler will not accept the call :code:`weapon.getMagicDamage()` because it cannot be 100% sure that the object in the variable "weapon" really has a method "getMagicDamage" (yes, the compiler is stupid).
+In this situation, the Java compiler will not accept the call :code:`weapon.getMagicDamage()` because it cannot be sure that the object in the variable "weapon" really has a method "getMagicDamage".
+The compiler is stupid and will not read the entire source code to analyze what you might have done with the "weapon" variable.
 To be able to call the method, you have to convince the compiler that the variable contains a reference to a Magic Sword object.
 For example, you could change the type of the variable "weapon":

 .. code-block:: java

     MagicSword weapon = new MagicSword("Elven sword", 7, 3);
     System.out.println(weapon.getMagicDamage());

+In this way, it's 100% clear for the compiler that the variable "weapon" will always refer to a "MagicSword" object (or to an object of a subclass of "MagicSword", remember rule 1).
+Therefore, it's guaranteed that the method "getMagicDamage" can be executed.

 Alternatively, you can do a type cast: